va7deo/TerraCresta/README.md

 # PCB Check List

 FPGA implementation is based on Terra Cresta and will be verified against the YM2203 PSG Type PCB with a YM3526 swap.

-Currently in an alpha state, this core is in active development with assistance from [**atrac17**](https://github.com/atrac17).
+Currently the FPGA implementation is in beta, reverse engineering of an authentic Terra Cresta PCB will be done by [**Darren Olafson**](https://twitter.com/Darren__O) and schematics will be included in the repository.

 **Terra Cresta YM2203 OPN Type PCB** donated by [**@atrac17**](https://twitter.com/_atrac17) / [**@djhardrich**](https://twitter.com/djhardrich).